Stop Fetishizing Old Homes

 Modern homes and apartment buildings are not only far better insulated—they also feature modern HVAC (heating, ventilation, and air-conditioning) technologies, such that homes can be warmed and cooled without using nearly as much energy as their older counterparts.
 Given that heating and cooling account for nearly half of all household energy use in the U.S., the savings from new housing could have serious implications for climate change.
 That little space heater struggling to keep your drafty old apartment warm—to say nothing of your window AC unit—isn’t just unsightly.
 It’s also a climate failure.

 In smaller ways, too, new construction is nicer.
 Bathrooms and closets are larger, as are kitchens, which are no longer walled off from the rest of the home.
 Modern windows let you bathe a unit in natural light, without temperature or noise concerns.
-Smaller unit sizes—think studios and one bedrooms—better reflect shrinking households.
+Smaller unit sizes—think studios and one-bedrooms—better reflect shrinking households.
 And in-unit laundry is more common now, as are balconies—amenities that have only grown in value amid recurring COVID-related shutdowns.

 For comparison’s sake, consider the Japanese approach.
 The average Japanese home is demolished 30 years after construction, the realistic life span of a typical cheaply built structure.
 The Japanese have virtually no “used home” market: Fully 87 percent of Japanese home sales are new, compared with 11 to 34 percent in the West.
 As a result, most Japanese households enjoy a new house or apartment with all the modern amenities and design innovation that entails, including ever-improving earthquake standards.
 And this steady supply of new housing has helped make Tokyo one of the most affordable cities in the world, despite a growing population.